run-ai/docs/docs/manage-ai-initiatives/managing-your-resources/nodes.md

 ## Using API

-Go to the [Nodes](https://app.run.ai/api/docs#tag/Nodes) API reference to view the available actions
+To view the available actions, go to the [Nodes](https://app.run.ai/api/docs#tag/Nodes) API reference.